Fahrenheit6882/Fahrenheit6882.github.io/README.md

 [https://fahrenheitrobotics.org](https://fahrenheitrobotics.org)

+There are 2 ways to make changes the site.
+Setting up your computer with VS Code is recommended.
+Quick changes are also possible from your web browser in Github.
+See the sections below for more details.

 # How the site is organized

-The [index.html](index.html) page is what is shown when you browse to [https://fahrenheitrobotics.org](https://fahrenheitrobotics.org)
+The [index.html](index.html) file at the root of this repository is what is displayed in your browser when you browse to [https://fahrenheitrobotics.org](https://fahrenheitrobotics.org)

 So far, that's it!
+All we have now is just a single t[index.html](index.html) page.

 Later, we can add more `html` pages as needed and either link to them from [index.html](index.html), or create subfolders that will appear as paths in our url.

-For example, to host a page to show at this url: `https://fahrenheitrobotics.org/docs`, simply create a `docs/index.html` file inside this repo.

-There are 2 ways to change the site.
-Setting up your computer with VS Code is recommended.
-Quick changes are also possible from your web browser in Github.

-# How Setup your Computer
+# How Setup your Computer to Edit the Site

 ## Download and install VS Code